redis/docs/content/integrate/write-behind/architecture.md

 ### RDI Engine

-RDI write-behind uses Redis Gears as its runtime environment.
+Write-behind uses Redis Gears as its runtime environment.
 The Gears and RDI engine logic are installed on all source Redis Enterprise database shards, but only primary shards process events and handle the pipeline.

 The RDI Engine reads Redis change events from Redis Streams (one for each tracked key-pattern), processes them, and translates them to SQL or whatever other language the target database uses.

 RDI writes changes to the target in small batches using transactions.
-RDI write-behind guarantees *at-least once* delivery.
+Write-behind guarantees *at-least once* delivery.
 If any network problems, disconnections, or other temporary failures occur, RDI will keep attempting to write the changes to the target.
 If a hard reject occurs, RDI keeps the reject record and the reason in a *dead letter queue (DLQ)*.